FlavScents AInsights Entry for Hexyl Acetate (CAS: 142-92-7)

 4. Use in Flavors

-Hexyl acetate is widely used in the flavor industry, particularly in fruit-flavored products such as beverages, candies, and baked goods.
-It functions as a key contributor to the fruity profile, enhancing the overall flavor complexity.
-Typical use levels in finished food products range from 1 to 30 ppm, with variations depending on the desired intensity and product type.
-Hexyl acetate is generally stable under typical processing conditions but may degrade under extreme heat or acidic conditions.
+In the flavor industry, hexyl acetate is used across multiple categories, including fruit, confectionery, and beverage flavors.
+It serves as a key component in creating realistic fruit profiles, particularly apple and pear flavors.
+Typical use levels in finished food or beverage products range from 1 to 30 ppm, with higher concentrations potentially leading to an overpowering effect.
+Hexyl acetate is generally stable under normal processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature